-Media Studies at AS and A Level
+Media Studies AS and A2 Level

-As you know, independent reading and research is a vital part of success at this level.
+Independent reading and research is a vital part of success at this level.
 You are lucky doing Media Studies: there are a lot of fascinating and relevant sites out there, so you can conduct a large part of that research via the Internet.
 Do remember to CHECK INFORMATION.
 Anyone can launch a website and not everyone is as responsible about accuracy as they should be.

 • Do check names/dates/facts with alternative sources, and remember that opinions are opinions and may be completely unfounded.